qiangqiang101/OpenRGB-Wallpaper/README.md

 # OpenRGB Wallpaper
- Trying to sync your RGB with your display?
+ Trying to sync your display with your RGB peripherals?
 You got it!